Kaileshwaran13/Scaler/Module 2/Day 6 (Array 1D)/README.md

 # Module 2 - Array 1D

 ### Complete all the tasks and give me the final array (Prefix Sum)
-    Operations in all over the Array
-    Range based Operations
+    Operations in all over the Array (array to be added from a specific index) Range based Operations (array to be added for a specific indexes not entire araay)

 ### Find the max prefix sum (subarray starting from index - 0)